5 practice habits musicians should develop right now

 It is a good habit to write down specific goals that you can work towards achieving, which will help you streamline your practice sessions and make it easy to see what to focus on.

-These are all questions you should be asking yourself as you decide on your practice routine.
-Write these goals down on your phone or with a pen and paper, so that you can be constantly reminded of what you are supposed to be working on.
+These are all questions you should be asking yourself as you decide on your music practice habits routine.
+Write these goals down on your phone or with a pen and paper.
+So that you can be constantly reminded of what you are supposed to be working on.

 woman playing violin beside grand piano - 5 practice habits for musicians